bridgecrew-perf6/mauton-deployment/README.md

 # mauton-deployment :cat:

 ## Purpose
-Describe the procedures of deployment to Heruko.
+Describe the procedures of deployment of [Mauton](https://github.com/ikhvjs/mauton) to Heruko.

 ## Prerequisites 📋
 You'll need: